joergkrause/mvccore2-webapi-ng-boilerplate/README.md

 As an alternative way you can use a Docker container running MS SQL Server Developer Edition on Linux.

+> The project creates two databases, one for authentication and one for demo data.
+That's a common scenario, as usually you'll handle your identity stuff elsewhere.
+Also, in a more advanced scenario, you'll replace the internal identity stuff with external one (IdentityServer, OAuth federation service), so keeping it separate fromthe beginning is a good architectural choice.

 ### Build Proxies

 The WebAPI consumes two services.
 That demonstrates a Microservice approach.
 To have a CI/CD flow, the build process includes pulling of the OpenAPI 3 descriptions.
 This process includes these steps: